- Home

 What if I’ve used my pension to buy an annuity?

-If you’ve used your pension to buy an annuity or income for life, your retirement income usually stops when you die, and cannot be passed on to your dependants.
+If you’ve used your pension to buy an annuity or income for life, your retirement income usually stops when you die, and cannot be passed on to your dependents.
 This means you won’t be able to rely on your retirement savings as an alternative to life insurance.

 However, there are some types of annuities which may continue to provide an income when you die.
 For example, a joint life annuity will ensure that your spouse, partner, or other named beneficiary will continue to receive an income after you’ve died.